-An on-stream dam is a dam, wall or other structure placed, or constructed on, in or across a watercourse or drainage path for the purpose of holding and storing the natural flow of that watercourse or the surface water.
+A dam, wall or other structure placed, or constructed on, in or across a watercourse or drainage path for the purpose of holding and storing the natural flow of that watercourse or the surface water.

 What is a low flow bypass?